DogmaHavanesePups

 Bailey goes on vacation

 Havanese are between 9” and 11’’ tall.
-They weight 9 - 14 lbs and live about 15 years.
+They weight 9 - 14 lbs and live about 15+ years.
 These little guys love to play and will run after balls and toys, pull on ropes, and zoom all over the place at certain times of the day.
 Our girls enjoy a daily walk or two, sniffing the ‘pee mail’ around the neighborhood, and they hang out in the backyard watching the birds, while their humans scoop the poo and pretend to garden.
-We also do a few minutes of daily training to keep them engaged, which they love.
+We also do daily training to keep them engaged, which they love.

 Havis are notorious for shredding paper - we keep our bathroom doors closed to save our toilet paper from a quick and messy death.